akshayayadav/genefamily-sets-comparison-tool/README.md

 * \<n1\>.hmm.\* and \<n1\>.hmm.\* are the respective hmm database index files

-All the 3 input files must the present in the same working directory
+All the 3 input files must be present in the same working directory